madler/spoof/README.md

 Installation
 ------------

-Simply compile and link with a standard C compiler and library. ("standard" here is defined as C99 with POSIX functionality.
-Alas, this excludes Visual C.) spoof.c is a command line program that takes input from stdin and produces output on stdout.
+Simply compile and link spoof.c and fline.c with a standard C compiler and library. "standard" here is defined as C99. spoof.c is a command line program that takes input from stdin and produces output on stdout.

 Tests
 -----